aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/pivot-tables/parsing-pivot-cached-records-while-loading-excel-file/_index.md

 ## **Possible Usage Scenarios**

 When you create a Pivot Table, Microsoft Excel takes a copy of the source data and stores it in the Pivot Cache.
-The Pivot Cache is held inside the memory of Microsoft Excel.
-You cannot see it but that is the data the Pivot Table references when you build your Pivot Table or change a Slicer selection or move rows/columns around.
-This enables Microsoft Excel to be very responsive to changes in the Pivot Table but it can also double the size of your file.
-After all, the Pivot Cache is just a duplicate of your source data so it makes sense that your file size will be potentially double.
+The Pivot Cache is held in memory by Microsoft Excel.
+You cannot see it, but that is the data the Pivot Table references when you build your Pivot Table, change a slicer selection, or move rows/columns around.
+This enables Microsoft Excel to be very responsive to changes in the Pivot Table, but it can also double the size of your file.
+After all, the Pivot Cache is just a duplicate of your source data, so it makes sense that your file size could potentially double.

-When you load your Excel file inside the Workbook object, you can decide whether you also want to load the records of Pivot Cache or not, using the [**LoadOptions.GetParsingPivotCachedRecords()**](https://reference.aspose.com/cells/go-cpp/loadoptions/getparsingpivotcachedrecords/) property.
+When you load your Excel file into the Workbook object, you can decide whether you also want to load the Pivot Cache records, using the [**LoadOptions.GetParsingPivotCachedRecords()**](https://reference.aspose.com/cells/go-cpp/loadoptions/getparsingpivotcachedrecords/) property.
 The default value of this property is **false**.
-If Pivot Cache is quite big, it can increase the performance.
-But if you also want to load the records of Pivot Cache, you should set this property as **true**.
+If the Pivot Cache is quite large, it can improve performance.
+However, if you also want to load the Pivot Cache records, you should set this property to **true**.

-## **Parsing Pivot Cached Records while loading Excel file**
+## **Parsing Pivot Cached Records while Loading an Excel File**

-The following sample code explains the usage of [**LoadOptions.GetParsingPivotCachedRecords()**](https://reference.aspose.com/cells/go-cpp/loadoptions/getparsingpivotcachedrecords/) property.
-It loads the [sample Excel file](61767773.xlsx) while parsing the pivot cached records.
-Then it refreshes the pivot table and saves it as the [output Excel file](61767774.xlsx).
+The following sample code demonstrates the usage of [**LoadOptions.GetParsingPivotCachedRecords()**](https://reference.aspose.com/cells/go-cpp/loadoptions/getparsingpivotcachedrecords/) property.
+It loads the [sample Excel file](61767773.xlsx) while parsing the pivot cached records, then refreshes the pivot table and saves it as the [output Excel file](61767774.xlsx).

 ## **Sample Code**